Mosquito Control Around Homes and in Communities

 Whether applying pesticides yourself or hiring a professional service, please remember that insecticide can drift, i.e., can be carried by wind onto someone else’s property.
 Regardless of the amount of chemical involved, “drift” is actually illegal no matter how small of the quantity travels goes off-site.
 Before using chemicals on your property, you should take these precautions:

-- If you’re hiring a professional applicator, request a copy of the product label for the pesticide(s) that they will use.
+- If you hire a professional applicator, ask for a copy of the product label for the pesticide(s) that they will use.
 Some products advertised as “natural” or “the ingredient found in chrysanthemum flowers” are actually synthetic pesticides (called “pyrethroids”) which are toxic to many other insects including beneficial ones (such as ground beetles, lady beetles, lacewings, and honey bees).
 These products are also highly toxic to fish.
 Be careful when treating near decorative fish ponds.

 - Talk to your neighbors about when and where you plan to treat your yard.

-- Avoid spraying when bees and other pollinators are actively foraging (visiting flowers).
-Spray early in the morning or later in the evening.
+Many product labels have restrictions on spraying (or allowing drift onto) flowering plants when bees are actively visiting those areas.
+Read the labels carefully before using the product.
+Avoid spraying when bees and other pollinators are actively foraging (visiting flowers).
+Whenever possible, spray early in the morning or later in the evening.

 - Before applying any pesticides in your yard (or having them applied for you) be sure that you look at what is on the other side of your fence, property line, or wherever you are spraying.
-Are there pets or children in the yard?
+Are there children and/or pets (and their water/food bowls) in the yard?
 Does your neighbor have any bee hives, a fish pond, or a vegetable garden?
 Many of the pesticides used to treat yards are not intended to be sprayed on edible plants.

-For small areas, such as garden pools, or water troughs for horses, you might want to try a bacterial insecticides that are available at many retail stores, garden centers and on-line garden suppliers.
-There are several products formulated as “donuts” (“dunks”) or as granules that contain the bacterium Bacillus thuringiensis israelensis or “Bti”.
-This bacterium kills mosquitoes, but does not harm fish, birds or other wildlife.
+For small areas on your property, such as garden pools, or water troughs for horses, you might want to try a microbial insecticides that are available at many retail stores, garden centers, and on-line garden suppliers.
+There are several products formulated as “dunks” or as granules that contain the bacterium Bacillus thuringiensis israelensis or “Bti”.
+The bacteria kill mosquitoes, but does not harm fish, birds or other wildlife.
 The “dunk” versions are well-suited for small breeding sites (100 sq. ft. or less) and will control mosquito larvae for about 30 days.
 Before using Bti products, you need information on the life cycle and habitat requirements of mosquitoes in your area.
 Simply treating all areas of standing water without knowing if they are actually sources of the problem is a waste of time and money.

 Other Biological and Non-chemical Control Measures